 Loose or sagging skin is a common result after pregnancy or major weight loss.
 Some ‘experts’ even claim that you can “pull the skin to the muscle” through exercise – so is this really possible?
 We asked Michele Olson, Ph.D., principal researcher at the Auburn University Montgomery Kinesiology Laboratory, to give us the scientific scoop on whether or not you really can tighten up your body’s largest organ with a workout regimen.

 What Causes Loose Skin?

 First off, let’s talk about the cause of loose or sagging skin, and what’s really happening to your body.
 “The more skin is stretched (say from a fast growth rate like a woman’s abdomen when she is pregnant or by having gained excess weight) the more difficult it is for the skin to retract and lay flat,” Olson says.
 “Think about a rubber band — when it’s stretched and stressed over time some of its strands fray preventing the rubber band from being able to fully shrink back to it’s original size,” she explains.
-And, while sudden or rapid weight gain can cause the skin to sag, even if you’ve never been overweight, skin naturally looses its elasticity tautness and over time, Olson says, so aging can also be a casual factor.
+And, while sudden or rapid weight gain can cause the skin to sag, even if you’ve never been overweight, skin naturally looses its elasticity tautness and over time, Olson says, so ageing can also be a casual factor.
 It is very common for skin to become looser as you get older.
 You may find that this can be rectified through surgery using cutting edge technology.

 Can Exercise Tighten Loose Skin?